Ethics & Christian living, Social action

 Real life experiences

 But reading and responding to comments at the end of a wonderful Holy Week, made me think about how the biblical theology that Ian shared connected to my real life experiences in the past week.
-And as I reflected, I realised the healthy tension between inclusive actions and exclusive beliefs was absolutely central to the best things I had experienced in the week.
+And as I reflected, I realised the healthy tension between inclusive actions and exclusive beliefs was absolutely central to the best things I had experienced this Easter.

-So below, is a summary of some of the key events I participated in last week and how this theological tension is out-worked in my work and local church.
+So below, is a summary of some of the key events I participated in the last few days and how this theological tension is out-worked in my work and local church.

 Monday: On behalf of Hope into Action, I attended an Easter Celebration hosted by the Prime Minister at Number 10 Downing Street.
 The first thing I noticed as I walked in was a brilliant gospel choir singing about Jesus which brought a real spiritual vibrancy to the room.
 A powerful prayer opened the evening and the MP for Vauxhall, Florence Eshalomi spoke passionately about her faith in the life, death and resurrection of Jesus.
 Then the PM spoke in appreciation of the critical community service offered by churches and Christian charities.